 Why You Should Build Real-time Applications

 Real-time features are an essential part of modern web applications.
-Users are now used to the fast, smooth and transparent experience they get with social media apps.
-And they expect the same real-time experience from your applications too.
+Users want the same rich, fast, and smooth experience that they get with native apps.

 What is a real-time application?

-A real-time application updates and displays pieces of information to the user without requiring any interaction.
-An example would be how messages just appear in messaging applications like WhatsApp.
+To put it simply, a real-time application is one where the server sends updates to a client instantaneously.
+An example would be how messages automatically appear in messaging applications like WhatsApp.

 In traditional web applications updates are ‘pulled’ from the server whenever they’re needed.
-This is usually in response to a request made by the browser or mobile device.
-The server responds to individual requests with the requested data or files.
+This is usually in response to a request made by the client, i.e. a browser or mobile device.
+The server then responds to the client requests with the required data.

 How do real-time applications work?

 In ‘real’ real-time applications, a special type of connection is established between the client and server.
-This connection allows the server to push updates directly to the client without being asked.
+This connection allows the server to push updates directly to the client without the client requesting it.

 Choosing which of these two technologies to use depends on which browsers and devices you need to support.
-Older browsers (naming no names…) don’t support server-sent events or WebSockets.
+Older browsers (like some versions of Internet Explorer) don’t support server-sent events or WebSockets.
 In this case, you would need to revert to polling (or better long-polling) to add ‘real-time’ features.

 Examples of real-time applications